LinkedIn Personal Branding

 Build your brain folder.
 Define your two skills.
 Run your first post.

-What is the difference between Claude and Claude Code?
+What is the difference between Anthropic Cowork and Microsoft Copilot for GTM?

 About the author